yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 ```

 ##### Run in batch mode
 Typical command line usage would involve submitting the task as a [batch job](../Slurm/batch_jobs.md).
-An equivalent batch script would be as below:
+An equivalent batch script example is below:
 ```
 #!/bin/bash
 #SBATCH --account=<projectname>